Bodyweight Squat

 • Playing with the Tempo & adding an Isometric phase (pause/hold)

-• Increasing the Range of Motion - going down as far as possible.
-Unless you're doing it weighted, it's also better for your lower back and knee joints health and mobility.
+• Increasing the Range of Motion - going down as far as your mobility allows

 • Progressing to a harder variation/exercise